Medical Compass

 By pairing sets of human twins, one obese and one thin in each set, with mice that were identical to each other and raised in a sterile setting, researchers limited the confounding effects of environment and genetics on weight.

 The most intriguing part of the study compared the effects of diet and gut bacteria.
 When the mice who had received gut transplants from obese twins were provided gut bacteria from thin twins and given fruit- and vegetable-rich, low-fat diet tablets, they lost significant weight.
 Interestingly, they only lost weight when on a good diet.
 The authors believe this suggests that an effective diet may alter the microbiome of obese patients, helping them lose weight.
 These are exciting, but preliminary, results.
-It is not clear yet which bacteria may be contributing these effects.
+It is not yet clear which bacteria may be contributing these effects.

-Rheumatoid arthritis (RA) is an autoimmune disease that can be disabling, with patients typically suffering from significant morning stiffness, joint soreness and joint breakdown.
+Rheumatoid arthritis (RA) is an autoimmune disease that can be disabling, with patients typically suffering from significant joint soreness and joint breakdown.
 What if gut bacteria influenced RA risk?
 In a study, the gut bacteria in mice that were made susceptible to RA by deletion of certain genes (HLA-DR genes) were compared to those who were more resistant to developing RA (3).
 Researchers found that the RA-susceptible mice had a predominance of Clostridium bacteria and that those resistant to RA were dominated by bacteria such as bifidobacteria and Porphyromonadaceae species.
 The significance is that the bacteria in the RA-resistant mice are known for their anti-inflammatory effects.

 References: